 Out in the desert Middle East on liquid black our eyes do feast, that stuff called oil is what we need our industrial machines to feed; 'planes, cars and lorries need it too, to trade in goods from Timbuktoo to China and the Orient.
 To each new place we sent ambassadors to ease the way for English interests to hold sway.
 'Tis true that in the field of human rights we appear as leading lights, trumpeting freedom of expression to them that practice cruel repression, on the reasonable condition that we can do secret rendition: quiz by proxy in some lesser land with methods our vicar'd find underhand those whose motives we suspect, those belonging to a diff'rent sect, those whose creeds, from holy Meccas, bomb Londoners in double-deckers.
 At least we question quite a lot of foreigners, caring not a jot that many may be innocent of harbouring any foul intent.
 We leave them broken, left to die away from our sensitive public eye.

 Remember, it was we, alas! first dropped our cans of poison gas on unsuspecting folk below.
 The milk of kindness ceased to flow!
 And when we felt the need to stamp authority, the concentration camp enabled us to subjugate those natives that we love to hate.
-We reaped, and now we sow the consequences of this status quo: the enemy we never had is now the foe, the fearsome jihad counteracting our crusade.
+We reap now what we once did sow, the consequences of this status quo: the enemy we never had is now the foe, the fearsome jihad counteracting our crusade.
 Our world's foundations now are laid on greed and insecurity; our sense of moral purity replaced by pious moral stance.
 We English always seek advance, our wealthy influence makes rules that give us ever sharper tools with which to shape the world we know - to nurture friend and punish foe.

 In modern times we've meddled still like thieves with fingers in the till.
-The Malvinas, storm-tossed isles surrounded for miles and miles and miles by freezing seas.
-For these we fought as dogs, for territorial waters rich beneath the cold grey waves, were many men sent to their graves.
+The Malvinas, storm-tossed isles immersed for miles and miles and miles by freezing seas.
+For these we fought as dogs for territorial waters, striking from beneath the waves we sank a ship! - sent to their graves so many men! - dads, sons and brothers, drowning hope.
+And mums and lovers cannot comprehend that Pride for which their piteous children died.
 Once more we claim an Exclusion Zone round some rocks that stand alone so many thousand miles away from where our massive might holds sway.
 Imagine letting the Isle of Man be governed by far-off Iran!
 Suppose we ceded sovereign right to Malta, of the Isle of Wight!
 Could we let the Isles of Scilly be conquered by those that speak Swahili?
 How'd we feel if foreign power claimed mineral rights around the Gower?
 Elsewhere too lands rich in oil we have invaded, military toil rewarded by the mineral plunder for which the natives are torn asunder.
 Anywhere within our range we might subject to regime change.
 But yet, not all: we only go where we identify the foe as weak enough to take the risk.
 Our military campaigns are brisk initially.
 Post destruction we ignore the reconstruction.